when-dev/when-dev/README.md

 <!-- - Reading: [Clean Code](https://a.co/d/7tClpTt) by Robert Martin -->

 - **Looking for a job as a software developer**
-- Plans for study: AWS.
-- Working on: Online Ecommerce Shop.
+- Working on: Own Projects.